 Mr. Nassy serves on the board of directors at N Street Village, a group that supports homeless women in DC.
 He also volunteers as a workshop facilitator for Inroads and serves on the department of finance advisory board for Howard University.

 Jack Novak — Executive Vice President & Chief Marketing Officer

 Mr. Novak is a member of the Herndon Rotary Club.

 Christine Rowe — Vice President

 Mrs. Rowe is a volunteer member of the Loan Review Committee, Ways to Work Loan Program for the Northern Virginia Family Services Organization.
 Ways to Work's mission is to improve the financial condition of low-income working families across the country and to help them overcome barriers to employment or education.

 Tonya L. Smith — Vice President & Branch Manager

-Ms. Smith is a member of NOVA Family Services and also volunteered for the City of Manassas Big Day of Serving event.
+Ms. Smith is an active member of NOVA Family Services and also volunteers for the City of Manassas.